 Wall Street Journal alert.
 In today's Arena section of the paper, I write about the new Muscle Shoals documentary on how a bunch of white musicians in a sleepy Alabama town turned the two recording studios into a center of R&B and rock recording in the 1960s and beyond.
 Go here.

 What makes Clark Terry's trumpet and flugelhorn sound so special?
 As I wrote in 2010, it's his signature ability to swing hard and punctuate with confidence—without ever broiling his notes.
 Clark always leaves the ear with warm, pretty tones, mostly by bending notes slightly for flavor.
 Here's Clark and bassist Red Mitchell performing as a duet in 1987 on the national German TV network ZDF.
 A big thanks again to Jimi Mentis in Greece...

-Marc Myers writes on music and the arts for The Wall Street Journal.
-He is author of "Why Jazz Happened" (Univ. of Calif.
-Press).
-Founded in 2007, JazzWax was twice named "Blog of the Year" by the Jazz Journalists Association.
+Marc Myers writes regularly for The Wall Street Journal and is author of "Anatomy of a Song" (Grove) and "Why Jazz Happened."
+Founded in 2007, JazzWax is a two-time winner of the Jazz Journalists Association's best blog award.